maxsun/wordnet_graphql/readme.md

 ---

-This repo contains (work-in-progress) code for a GraphQL schema/API for NLTK Wordnet.
+This repo contains (work-in-progress) code for a [GraphQL](https://graphql.org/) schema/API for [NLTK Wordnet](http://www.nltk.org/howto/wordnet.html).

+For deeper documentation, see the [Wordnet Source](https://wordnet.princeton.edu/documentation/wngloss7wn).

 For example, this query: